vinnihoke/Sprint-Challenge--React-1/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+[ ] React is a Javascript Framework that use component based design and state to update and render a virtual DOM before it being rendered to the actual DOM.
+This way applicaitons can pass data easier, simplify data handling, and take some of the weight off of the actual DOM.
+An example of a basic React component would be:

+const user = { name: "Hubert", age: 27 };

+const App = () => {
+  const [user, setUser] = useState({ name: "Hubert", age: 27 });

+  return <UserInfo user={user} />;
+};

+Here is where the magic happens.
+We are storing a user in a const, then inside of the function we are saying that the 'state' of 'user' is '{ name: "Hubert", age: 27 }'.
+Then we are passing this information into a component called <UserInfo> that presumably would have some sort of card, or JSX that would render the information that we just passed in to the DOM.

 - [ ] What does it mean to _think_ in react?

+[ ] Because React utilizes components and state you must really pay attention to how you design your application.
+Components can be nested within other components and they can be modular and passed several data points to generate various elements with different data.

 - [ ] Describe state.

+[ ] Simply put, we need a way to offload a lot of the state (data) that our apps need to use, from the DOM.
+To keep up with today’s demands of the web, we need a way to build applications that can take care a lot of the work for us.
+In a process called “reconciliation”, React will detect that the state of the app has changed.

 - [ ] Describe props.

+[ ] When we want to pass information held on state inside one component to another component, we pass it as props.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+[ ] Side effects are tricky to define but they are something that is outside the scope of the function that can cause issues for us.
+For instance an API that is fetching data from a Database can cause issues and might need to be cleaned up before use.
+You can set conditions that if met, the effect will take place.
+If something was missing, you wouldn't want the effect to take place, like an error in data retrieval.

 ## Project Set Up